X

 Caissa Public Strategy:

-Caissa Public Strategy works with non-profit agencies, government entities, and corporations to ensure that they are pursuing the best possible plan for achieving success.
+Caissa Public Strategy works with non-profit agencies, government entities, and corporations to ensure they are pursuing the best possible plan for success.
 Caissa focuses on developing relationships between organizations and their key targets and stakeholders.
-Caissa conducts research, creates action plans, and solves problems for organizations that are seeking strategic change.
+Caissa conducts research, creates action plans, and solves problems for organizations seeking strategic change.
 The student will learn how to interact with non-profits, government agencies, and legislative bodies on the local, state and federal levels.
 Intern responsibilities may include but are not limited to: maintaining and creating blog content; researching potential blog topics and content; maintaining Caissa's social media sites; coordinating social media campaigns; working on press releases and earned media pieces; supportive services for everyday tasks; and coordinating volunteer and community outreach for special projects.
 This is a paid opportunity.
 Stipends will be commensurate with experience and activities assigned.
 To apply, students should send resumes and writing samples to Brandy Sims.